paulparadiso/delta-control/README.md

 	js/delta.js - The main javascript file used to communicate between the UI and the server.

+code/utils:

+	A few scripts useful for batch loading playlists and cues from variously formatted files.

 loadDB:

 	load_db.py - Batch load playlists, cues and scheduled items into the database.
 Will check for a file called input.txt or whatever is specified on the command line.